mshuaic/Blockchain_med/README.md

   `$ docker start -i node0`

-After you exit, Docker **DOES NOT** save your any change you made in your system.
+After you exit, Docker **DOES NOT** save any change you made in your system.
 If you want to save your change in docker container, check this [docker commit](https://docs.docker.com/engine/reference/commandline/commit/#examples)

 #### inside docker container